 This will help if we need you to check and update the information we have about either:

-- your and your partner's income, which may include employment, business, assets and investment income
+- your and your partner's incomes, which may include income from employment, business, assets and investments

 - other details that might affect your payments.